dpcairns/react-famous-cats/labs/LAB-03-05/LAB-04.md

     1. on load
     1. when hash changes if not updated by `App`

+## STRETCH: Sort

+Sort component with field and direction!

 ## App

 `App` needs to orchestrate loading the data repetitively.
 It will need to listen